THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Not only is retirement planning confusing, but so are the retirement accounts you can invest in.

-This includes 401k plans.
-Here is a thorough list of common questions I get asked about 401k plans.
+This includes your 401k account.
+Here is a thorough list of common questions about 401k plans.

 Can I change my 401k contribution anytime?

-Yes.
-You have complete control over how you invest your money in your 401k retirement account.
+You have complete control over investing your money in your 401k account.

-While you are limited to the investment choices of the plan, you can buy or sell as frequently as you like, without worry over income tax.
+While you are limited to the plan’s investment choices, you can buy or sell as frequently as you like without worrying about income tax.

-The only catch to this is some plans may limit you on how frequently you can do this.
+The only catch to this is some plans may limit how frequently you can do this.

-This is because trading costs money, and to keep the costs of the retirement plan low, they may put limits on the number of trades you can make in a given year.
+This is because trading costs money, and to keep the costs of the retirement plan low, they may limit the number of trades you can make in a given year.

-So before you decide to trade, review the rules to see if this applies to you.
+So before you trade, review the rules to see if this applies to you.

 Also, if you buy and sell frequently, you might not amass the retirement savings you could otherwise achieve if you simply stayed with the same investments for the long term.